mendhak/mendhak.github.io/drafts/2024-07-28-networking-cheat-sheet.md

 dig example.com
 ```

-To see more details,
+To see more details, use the trace argument.

 ```bash
 dig +trace example.com
 ```

-To get the SOA of a domain,
+To get the Start of Authority (SOA) of a domain,

 ```bash
 dig example.com SOA
 ```

-Similarlity to get MX records or TXT records,
+Similarly, to get MX records or TXT records,

 ```bash
 dig example.com MX